K7MDL2/BT-Keyboard-CW-Keyer/README.md

 [esp32]: https://img.shields.io/badge/ESP32-green "ESP32"
 [esp32-WROOM-32]: https://img.shields.io/badge/ESP32--WROOM--32-orange "ESP32-WROOM-32"

-CW keyer with BT keyboard on ESP32-WROOM-32 module
+CW keyer with BT keyboard on ESP32-WROOM-32 module   ( under construction )

-This merges 2 projects and adds several new feqtures
+This merges 2 projects   It is early days with this first effort to replace the PS2Keyboard with the BT keyboard and send out basic ketters and nuymbers to a buzzer and LED.
+May add features like macros, memories, own callsign, own grid, destination call and grid and a screen.
+Going to consider using this experience to add BT Keybopard to something like the K3NG keyer project.

 1. The BT Keyboad Class was derived largely intact from https://github.com/turgu1/bt-keyboard.